-The Master of Arts in Social Foundations and Community Education program seeks students with a broad range of experience and goals both within and outside of professional education.
-Our students are eager to explore issues pertaining to quality of life: social and ecological justice, globalization, and the ethics of teaching in schools and society.
-The goal of the program is to strengthen and inform a commitment to education for participatory democracy in a pluralistic society.
-Graduate students in social foundations are expected to assess the complex forces—economic, historical, social and political—that shape the structure and control of education both nationally and internationally.
+The Master of Arts in Social Foundations and Community Education program seeks students with a broad range of experience and goals within and outside of professional education.
+Our students are eager to explore issues of the quality of life: social and ecological justice, globalization, and the ethics of teaching in schools and society.
+The program’s goal is to strengthen and inform a commitment to education for participatory democracy in a pluralistic society.
+Graduate students in social foundations are expected to assess the complex forces—economic, historical, social, and political—that shape the structure and control of education both nationally and internationally.
 Students also engage in a theoretical analysis of cultural diversity as it impacts the practices and processes of education and life in a democratic society.

-This program is in compliance with the Standards for Academic and Professional Instruction in Foundations of Education, Education Studies and Education Policy as defined by the American Educational Studies Association.
+This program is in compliance with the Standards for Academic and Professional Instruction in Foundations of Education, Education Studies, and Education Policy, as the American Educational Studies Association defines.

 Students pursuing the M.A. degree in Social Foundations and Community Education may choose one of three concentrations:

-- Teaching for Diversity and Democracy, which explores issues such as gender, social class, and ethnicity as they relate to education by using theoretical frameworks and practical applications.
+- Teaching for Diversity and Democracy explores issues such as gender, social class, and ethnicity as they relate to education by using theoretical frameworks and practical applications.

-All concentrations equip students with the skills in qualitative or quantitative research so that they can analyze the social implications of educational policy, and can better understand the cultural, historical, political and ethical dimensions of education in a pluralistic society.
+All concentrations equip students with the skills in qualitative or quantitative research to analyze the social implications of educational policy and better understand the cultural, historical, political, and ethical dimensions of education in a pluralistic society.

 This program is available online.
 International applicants should check with International Admissions or program advisor before applying.

 Applicants must meet the minimum Graduate School admission requirements (see Graduate Admissions or International Admissions) and complete a Graduate Application.